ClimenteA/simple-firebase/README.md

 let generated_id = await f.add("collectionName", myDoc1)

 ```
-This creates a new collection (if not present) and adds `myDoc1` to it with a auto-generated ID by firebase.
+The code from above creates a new collection (if not present already) and adds `myDoc1` to it with an auto-generated ID made by firebase.

 The "_id" field is created for both cases in the document (similar to MongoDB Atlas).

-The `add` method will return the ID of the generated document so you can do aditional work with it.
+The `add` method will return the ID of the generated document so you can do additional work with it.

 ### Update document(s)